itsvparsa/which_tech_test/README.md

 1. Navigate to the base directory
 2. Run `cucumber` command to execute all tests

-Note: I have used to Windows 10 to test locally using FireFox browser (need to configure the geckodriver path correctly) so I am assuming it should work well in chrome on Mac.
+Note: I have used Windows 10 to test locally using FireFox browser (need to download and configure the geckodriver path correctly) so I am assuming it should work well in chrome on Mac.

-Before executing the tests on Chrome browser make sure change the default driver to :chrome here in the path => features/support/drivers.rb
+Before executing the tests on chrome browser make sure change the default driver to :chrome here in the path => features/support/drivers.rb